-Since then, the threatre is where I go, alone, to relax and sometimes process thoughts in the dark.
+Since then, the theatre is where I go, alone, to relax and sometimes process thoughts in the dark.

 Meaning-as much as Facebook is helping me get the word out on my Childfree by choice blog, I need to own my own website where I have complete control over what happens.
 My best writing will be posted directly on my site.
-I will use social media to help spread the word, but they will all come back to lenorafaye.com
+I will use social media to help spread the word.

 In the next two years, the site will feature my published novels and original music as well as my blog and animated short videos.